awingray/Aareon/README.md

 #### Benchmarking
 For benchmarking, a file named 'benchmark.py' is included in the root folder.
 This file contains the following functions:
 - `generate_benchmark_data(args)` to fill the database with contracts.
+Note that this function will create its own support objects (contract types, etc.) in any case; even if there are support files in the database already.
 It is possible to specify the following parameters:
 	* Number of Contract Types
 	* Number of Base Components
 	* Number of VAT Rates